iamadityamehta/FUTURE_CS_02/README.md

 To analyze phishing email samples and identify security risks.

 ## Tools Used
-- MXToolbox Header Analyzer
+- Manual email inspection
-- Browser inspection
+- Browser link analysis
+- Visual content analysis

-## Summary
+## Analysis Approach
-Three phishing email samples were analyzed.
+Each phishing email was examined for:
-Indicators such as fake domains, urgency tactics, and mismatched links were identified.
+- Suspicious sender domain
+- Urgency tactics
+- Grammar errors
+- Mismatched links
+- Requests for sensitive information

 ## Risk Classification
-- Email 1 – High Risk
-- Email 2 – High Risk
-- Email 3 – Suspicious
+All analyzed emails were classified as HIGH risk due to clear phishing indicators.

-## Awareness Guidelines
+## Outcome
-Basic prevention steps are included in the report.
+This task demonstrates understanding of phishing detection and user awareness practices.

 ---